deignacio/adventofcode-2022/README.md

 ## Credits

+- This repo is forked from https://github.com/LBognanni/adventofcode-typescript-starter and subsequently modified.
-Some code was liberally taken from https://github.com/stemmlerjs/simple-typescript-starter after some serious head-desking
+- Some code was liberally taken from https://github.com/stemmlerjs/simple-typescript-starter after some serious head-desking.